FelixZangerl/akthemes/README.md

 A custom ggplot2 theme for Arbeiterkammer Wien

-Credits go to mschnetzer (matthias.schnetzer@akwien.at) for the template and Thomas Mock for the logo adding (https://themockup.netlify.com/posts/2019-01-09-add-a-logo-to-your-plot/)
+Credits go to mschnetzer (matthias.schnetzer@akwien.at) for the template and Thomas Mock for the `add_logo` function (https://themockup.netlify.com/posts/2019-01-09-add-a-logo-to-your-plot/)

 ## Installation